OCbwoy3-Chan/bot/README.md

 **By hosting your version of this, you promise not to skid it, as well as follow the license terms.**

 Optionally you can include ATProto credentials (to enable the ai bsky profile tool), and the Gemini API key to enable Generative AI features.

+~~Install puppeteer by running `bun run node_modules/puppeteer/install.mjs`.~~

 ## Additional notices